 Your SFUO executive negotiated an affordable health plan to meet your needs.
 For more information on your coverage and on how to place a claim, check out our health plan website.

 The Bike Co-op provides an all-inclusive, do-it-yourself work space for beginners to experts, with all the tools and expertise needed to fix or build your bicycle.
 Through our workshops, cycling resources, advocacy, and outreach we promote healthy sustainable living, while helping students and community members take control of their transportation.

 Our student-run food bank provides emergency food relief to members of the university community who face a precarious financial situation.
-We are confidential service that is here to help you because students should not have to choose between buying food and buying books.
+The Food Bank is a confidential service that serves anyone with a uOttawa card.

 Foot Patrol is a student service that provides you with a safe walk or bus ride to your destination.

 The Pride Centre was established to provide a safe, comfortable, non-biased and positive environment for those who identify as queer, including the gay, lesbian, bi-sexual, transsexual, transgender, two-spirit, intersexed and questioning communities and their allies.

 UOSERT provides a 24/7 emergency medical response service on main campus, as well as event coverage and first aid trainings.